AI & innovation, SEO Strategy 02.10.25

 Do HCPs use AI, and how much do they use it?

-Exploring the impact of AI on users’ search behaviour, approximately 84% of healthcare searches now result in an AI overview, indicating a clear opportunity area (7).
-According to a 2023 study (8), over 10% of US healthcare professionals used AI, with nearly 50% stating their intentions to use AI in the future.
-However, 42% cited data privacy concerns and a preference for human interaction when making clinical decisions, indicating possible stunt areas for the growth of AI use.
+Examining the impact of AI on search behaviour, around 84% of healthcare-related searches now trigger an AI overview, highlighting a significant opportunity area (7).
+A 2023 study (8) found that just over 10% of US healthcare professionals were already using AI, with nearly half expressing intentions to adopt it in the future.
+At the same time, 42% raised concerns around data privacy and emphasised a preference for human input when making clinical decisions, pointing to potential barriers to wider adoption.

 This report also mentioned five key areas where HCPs use AI;